ndrewtl/airspace-jekyll/_posts/2018-04-18-pandas-python-intro.md

 import matplotlib.pyplot as plt
 ```

-And thereafter, we could access the most commonly used features of matplotlib with `plt` as shorthand.
+And thereafter, we could access the most commonly used features of Matplotlib with `plt` as shorthand.
 Note that this `import` statement is at the _submodule_ level.
 We are not importing the full `matplotlib` module, but a subset of it called `pyplot`.
-Pyplot contains the most useful features of matplotlib with an interface that makes interactive-style plotting easier.
+Pyplot contains the most useful features of Matplotlib with an interface that makes interactive-style plotting easier.
 Submodule imports have the form `import module.submodule` and you will see them used in other Python libraries too sometimes.

 ### Matplotlib basics